 - 7.1 Ferrexpo believes in fundamental human rights and in dignity for all people, as set out in the Universal Declaration of Human Rights.
-We support the UN Guiding Principles on Business and Human Rights which outline the duties and responsibilities of industry to address business-related human rights issues.
+We support the UN Guiding Principles on Business and Human Rights that outline the duties and responsibilities of industry to address business-related human rights issues.
 We will take appropriate steps to ensure that our operations do not contribute to human rights abuses and remedy any adverse human rights impacts directly caused by our actions. - 7.2 Ferrexpo conducts every aspect of its work in a way that recognises and supports the human rights of employees, counterparties and every person with whom we have contact.
 To the extent possible, we seek to identify and address human rights risks and violations in our sphere of influence.
 We understand that the company's activities impact human rights in connection with labour conditions, local community programmes and more.
-We engage with communities and seek to understand the social, cultural, environmental and economic implications of our activities so that we can respond to concerns, reduce impacts and optimise the benefits for the community. - 7.3 We encourage our suppliers to follow our commitment to human rights and require them to contractually agree where possible.
+We engage with communities and seek to understand the social, cultural, environmental and economic implications of our activities so that we can respond to concerns, reduce impacts and optimise the benefits for the community. - 7.3 We respect the human rights of all employees.
+We expect all employees to be treated without discrimination for factors such as race, religion, national origin, colour, sex, sexual orientation, gender identity or expression, age, disability, health state or vaccination status.
+We seek to provide safe workplaces.
+We recognize the rights of our employees to freedom of association and collective bargaining.
+We select and promote our people on the basis of their qualifications and merit, encouraging diversity. - 7.4 We respect the rights of individuals belonging to groups or populations which may be particularly vulnerable to adverse impacts, including: indigenous people; women; national or ethnic, religious and linguistic minorities; people with disabilities; migrant workers and their families.
+We believe that women's rights and economic inclusion are priorities to win long-term.
+We recognize that women are integral to our business model and growth ambitions.
+Our approach starts with the respect of the rights of women and extends to their promotion as well as helping to develop skills and open up opportunities. - 7.3 We encourage our suppliers to follow our commitment to human rights and require them to contractually agree where possible.
 If there are identified human rights breaches in relation to a customer, supplier, contractor, agent or any other person undertaking work on behalf of Ferrexpo and there is no clear commitment to corrective action, persistent inaction, or a lack of improvement, then our work with that person or entity shall cease immediately. - 7.4 With respect to the workforce within Ferrexpo and entities in its supply chain, we do not permit the employment of child labour, nor do we allow forced or other forms of involuntary labour.
-We will comply with the UK Modern Slavery Act 2015 by setting out steps we have taken to ensure that slavery and human trafficking are not taking place in any part of our supply chains or businesses. - 7.5 We agree with the rights of freedom of association and consider that Ferrexpo workers have their right to be represented by trades unions or other similar organisations.
+We will comply with the UK Modern Slavery Act 2015 by setting out steps we have taken to ensure that slavery and human trafficking are not taking place in any part of our supply chains or businesses. - 7.5 We agree with the rights of freedom of association and consider that Ferrexpo workers have their right to be represented by trade unions or other similar organisations.
 Such representatives should be able to carry out their activities within the representatives of law, regulation, prevailing labour relations and practices, and agreed company procedures.